albright220/albright220/docs/SearchGuide.md

 ### Second Box: Search Parameters
 The parameters will decide how keywords will be looked for within a given category.
 - Contains: How you mihgt normally think of a keyword search, this parameter searches for any instance of the keywords.
+This will be the default, which you will use most of the time.
 - Is (exact): This parameter will only find things that exactly match the given keywords within a selected category.
 - Starts with: This paremeter will find anything that starts with the given keywords within a selected category.

 ## Taking Questions and Translating Them Into Search Parameters
 Following are a list of questions you might hear from a patron and how you should connect them to a book search.
 ### "Do you have \[Book Title\] by \[Author's Name\]?"
 Here you will search using both tile and author name.
-Most of the time, book titles will be different from how they are normally called, so it is easier when you aren't certain you have the exact title to use the **contains** search parameter.
+Most of the time, book titles will be different from how they are normally called, so it is easier when you aren't certain you have the exact title to use the default **contains** search parameter.

-### T
+### "Do you have a book about ____?"
+<p> Here you will search using the Subject category. </p>

+### "Do you have any books by ____?"
+<p> A simple Author/creator search. </p>

+### "I can't remember the title, but it was about ____."
+<p> Here you might think to do a general keyword search, but it would be more helpful to serach by subject and keyword both. </p>